Create time-based dynamic rewards

 With Partnero's advanced rewards, you can set up dynamic commissions based on a specified time period.
 There are two main settings for specifying the period:

-Set up dynamic rewards with a generic period
+Set up dynamic rewards using age period

 1. In your affiliate program, go to Settings under Program.
-Scroll down to the Commission section and click on Advanced commission:
+Scroll down to the Commission section and click on Advanced commission

 3. Adjust the period and the reward.
-In the example below, the commission is increased to 35% if the period is greater than 1 year:This means that when a referral signs up, the partner will receive a 30% commission for the 1st year of referral's payments and 35% commission for the remaining time (based on the commission legth set for the program).
+In the example below, the commission for a specific customer is reduced to 15% if they've been referred for more than 1 year: This means that when a referral signs up, the partner will receive a 20% commission for the 1st year of the referral's payments and 15% commission for the remaining time (based on the commission length set for the program).

 4. Click Save.
 The default and dynamic commissions will be displayed: